KodyTerrell/Create-a-Windows-10-Bootable-USB-on-ChromeOs/README.md

 # How to create a Windows 10 Bootable USB on ChromeOS
 <h2>Description</h2>
 Project consists of creating a Windows 10 bootable USB flash/thumb drive on ChromeOS.
-However, ChromeOS does not recognize ISO files therfore extra steps are needed to to load the installation media onto the removable USB.
+However, ChromeOS does not recognize ISO files therefore extra steps are needed to to load the installation media onto the removable USB.
 <br />